Hari0701/5AM-OS/README.md

   boot works, which is all QEMU needs.
 See the note in `boot/Cargo.toml`.
 - **No blocked state.** Tasks are `Ready` or `Finished`, never waiting.
 A task that wants the model or a keystroke is refused or spins, rather than sleeping until it is available.
-This is the next real gap.
+This is the next real gap, and an attempt at it is recorded in `docs/attempts/blocked-state.md` — it does not work yet, and the reason it does not is more useful than a version that pretended to.
 - **One address space.** Every task shares one CR3.
 Ring 3 is fenced off by the user bit, not by isolation, so two user programs would see each other's memory.
 "Task" is honest here; "process" would not be.